-1) Support multiple fee schedules and capitation rates for all Contract periods by provider, to the extent necessary
+I) Support multiple fee schedules and capitation rates for all Contract periods by provider, to the extent necessary.

 Yes, Facets supports multiple fee schedules and capitation rates for all Contract periods by provider.
 Additionally, Facets supports enrollment, eligibility, claim validation adjudication, payment, reporting functions and provides the source data for our encounter submissions.
 The Facets system is versatile and flexible, providing UnitedHealthcare with the capability to configure the MS CHIP business rules.
 The system is able to handle all standardized payment rules including but not limited to DRG, ASC/APGs, per diems, case rates, outliers, percentage of charge and CPT fee based payment methods; and allows multiple fee schedules to match payment to particular specialties, regions or general reimbursement levels.
-The system's numerous edits enforce appropriate coding to enhance inappropriate cost avoidance.
-In addition, the system is configured to capture and report data elements critical to supporting effective enrollment, claims adjudication and utilization management processes.
+The system is configured to capture and report data elements critical to supporting effective enrollment, claims adjudication and utilization management processes.

-m) Provide timely, accurate, and complete data for monitoring claims processing performance
+m) Provide timely, accurate, and complete data for monitoring claims processing performance.